temporalio/samples-go/interceptor/README.md

 go run ./interceptor/starter
 ```

-Notice the log output has the `my-custom-key` tag with the `my-custom-value` value.
+Notice the log output has the `WorkflowStartTime`/`ActivityStartTime` tags on the logs.